kirbysayshi/idier/README.md

 [Background on why this tool exists](https://kirbysayshi.com/2020/01/05/keeping-my-digital-desk-clean-through-rules-and-tools.html).

-Idier is a tool that moves folders into a specially named folder called `_Archive` if the files in those folders have not been modified recently.
+Idier is a tool that moves top-level folders into a specially named folder called `_Archive` if the files in those folders have not been modified recently.

 This tool is meant to automatically tidy up your "projects folder": that bucket of folders probably everyone has.
-Perhaps you produce music and have a folder with all of your song projects in them.
+Perhaps you produce music and have a folder with all of your song projects.
 Or a coder with lots of git repos.
+Or folders for each of your graphic design clients.
 Using this tool will reduce the clutter and decision making process.

+# How Does It Work?

+Given a root folder (defaults to current working directory), look at all the files and their relative mtimes (days since last modified).
+Group them all into top-level folders, taking the newest mtime of all the children per folder.
+If the newest relative mtime is more than the configured number of days (defaults to 180 days), then move the folder into the configured archive folder (defaults to `_Archive`).
+It ignores bare files without a folder, as well as some typical non-user files, like `.git` or `node_modules`.

-## Usage
+# Usage

 An example is probably better than words: